My Neighborhood’s Too Dangerous, Can I Break My Lease?

 Last Thursday at the library in Rockridge, Captain Trobiano from the Oakland Police Department met with concerned neighbors to talk about the recent spate of robberies.
 His advice was to hire private security for the neighborhood.
 The Oakland Police Department doesn’t seem to have the resources to keep the neighborhood safe.

 One of the reasons my wife and I moved to Rockridge was to take advantage of the many shops, restaurants, and watering holes that dot College Avenue.
-Now we are terrified to go out in our own neighborhood.
+Now we are terrified to go out because our neighborhood’s too dangerous.
 I often work late at night and am fearful that I will be mugged while walking from my car to my front door.
 I hate leaving my wife home alone at night while I work.

 We are wondering whether you know if we can get out of our lease?
 What will the financial penalties be?

 Certainly, you have the right to move, to break your lease.
 Often tenants don’t quite understand that they can always terminate a lease before it expires.
 Despite what you may have been told, landlords cannot force tenants to live in a unit.

 If you terminate a lease early you will be in breach of the lease unless your move can be blamed on the landlord–the roof caves in or the landlord’s direct action forces you to move.
 As you know, however, there is nothing the landlord can do to prevent this type of crime, so you may incur some financial liability for breach of the lease.